aaron-junot/mentorship/GUIDEBOOK.md

     7. Tell the mentee that they need to find them another mentor and pass them on to an open mentor

-8. Once the mentee and mentor start communicating they should set up a time for their first voice discussion to fill out the First Meeting Checklist, which should then be uploaded to the Mentor file on Google Drive
+8. Once the mentee and mentor start communicating they should set up a time for their first voice discussion to fill out the First Meeting Checklist, which should then be added to their Mentor entry on Airtable.

 9. At this point the mentor should update the status of the master spreadsheet to "in progress"